arbitraryexecution/forta-bot-templates/src/gnosis-safe-multisig/SETUP.md

 }
 ```

-Note that any unused entries in the configuration file must be deleted for the agent to work.
+Note that any unused entries in the configuration file must be deleted for the bot to work.
 The
 original version of the configuration file contains several placeholders to show the structure of
-the file, but these are not valid entries for running the agent.
+the file, but these are not valid entries for running the bot.